MaryMuriuki/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

  6. Write a function that draws a straight line in the terminal
  7. Write a function that draws a diagonal line on the terminal
 8. Write a function that prints a square, followed by a new line
+ 9. Write a program that prints the numbers from 1 to 100, followed by a new line